hnb-rabear/excel-to-unity-example/README.md

 | ----- | --- | ------- |
 ```

+ID Sheets, named with the suffix `IDs` are used to compile all IDs into Integer Constants.
+The design rules are:

-- The sheet name needs to have `IDs` as a prefix or suffix.
+- The sheet name must end with `IDs`.
-- In this Sheet, only use the Integer data type.
+- Only the Integer data type is allowed.
-- Each group is arranged in 3 consecutive columns.
+- Each group is organized in 3 consecutive columns.
-- The first row contains the group name for easy lookup.
+- The first row contains the group name for easy reference.
-- The first column contains the Key Name, and the next column contains the Key Value.
+- The first column holds the Key Name, and the next column holds the Key Value.
 - Key Value must be an integer.
-- By default, all ids of a column will be exported as Integer Constants, but you can also export them as enum by adding the suffix [enum] to the group name.
+- By default, all IDs in a column will be exported as Integer Constants.
+Add the suffix [enum] to the group name to export them as an enum.
-- You can choose to only export enum and ignore Integer Constant by selecting `Only enum as IDs` in the Settings section.
+- To only export enums and skip Integer Constants, select `Only enum as IDs` in the Settings.

 ### Localization: